 Power Query is part of Microsoft’s Business Intelligence (BI) tool kit or their Power BI along with Power Pivot, Power View and also Power Map.
 This powerful Add In can be used to extract, clean, transform and aggregate data from many data sources.
 It can load the result of the query directly into the Excel worksheet or load it into the Excel Data Model.

 Installing Power Query

 Power Query needs to be downloaded and installed after Excel has been installed on your machine.
-If you do not see the Power Query Tab then you may have to manually enable the Add In.
-First you need to download it.
-Installation is the same for Exel 2013 and Excel 210 and you need to log out of Excel before completing this excercise.
+If you do not see the Power Query Tab then you may have to manually enable the Add-In.
+First, you need to download it.
+Installation is the same for Exel 2013 and Excel 210 and you need to log out of Excel before completing this exercise.